abhishek-kumar-code/Redfish_Public/Specification.md

 This section covers the REST-based mechanism for subscribing to and receiving event messages.

-The SPMA service requires a client to subscribe to receive events.
+The Redfish service requires a client to subscribe to receive events.
 Clients perform a subscription by sending a HTTP POST message to the URI of the subscription resource.
 This request includes the URI where the client expects events to be sent.
-The SPMA service will then, when an event is triggered within the service, send an event to that URI.
+The Redfish service will then, when an event is triggered within the service, send an event to that URI.

 * Services shall support "push" style eventing for all resources capable   of sending events.
 * Services shall not "push" events (using HTTP POST) unless the client has previously sent a subscribe message to the resource responsible for sending the events.
 A successful subscribe request will cause a subscription object to be created.
 Either the client or the service can terminate the event stream at any time.